This was one of the most ambicious components of my late website, so it's time to try to resurrect it here. Queen [I]

 August was basically a holiday for them, John staying in London and the other three going to America (Maylor to LA, Fred to NYC).
 It may have been during these days that Fred wrote Life Is Real.

-Early September was at Mountain in Montreux.
+Late August to early September: Sessions at Mountain in Montreux.
 Songs begun there were Las Palabras de Amor, Calling All Girls, Put Out the Fire and Under Pressure.
 Note that, at that point, they weren't using drum machines yet.

-At some point between 15th and 20th September: Freddie, Mack and Bowie finish the song in NYC.
+11th September (yes, really) 1981: Freddie, Mack and Bowie finish the song in NYC.

 6th to 21st December: Sessions in Munich.
 This was possibly the first time they used drum machines.
 Songs they may have begun in those days include Back Chat, Staying Power, Dancer, Action This Day, Life Is Real and Body Language.